FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/Reactivate_an_object_CL.md

 Where:

-- is the identifier for the partner to activate.
+- CFTPART\_ID is the identifier for the partner to activate.
 To activate several partners with a single command, use wildcard characters or meta characters
-- is the mode to be activated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"
+- Mode is the mode to be activated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"

 Example